jarviscanada/jarvis_data_eng_MichaelUzoegwu/linux_sql/README.md

 ## Testing

 **Bash scripts**:
-Performed manual testing of `host_info` and `host_usage` scripts.
-Both scripts were run manually and their entries into the DB compared with the outputs of `lscpu`, `vmstat` and `df` to check for consistency.
+Performed manual testing of `host_info.sh` and `host_usage.sh`.
+Both scripts were run manually and their entries into the database were compared with the outputs of `lscpu`, `vmstat` and `df` to check for consistency.

 **ddl script**: